shamil-sadigov/Imagegram/README.md

 I believe that endpoints pretty intuitive and doesn't need comprehensive documentation.

-But before creating and commenting posts, you need to register a user and get user access token.
+Before creating and commenting posts, you need to register a user and get user access token.

 Register user